Tributes paid to Wrightbus founder Sir William Wright who has died aged 94

 “To his immediate and extended family.
 They can take courage in his faith, which was strong.
 His witness purposeful.
 At their time of great loss, they know many people across the entire country will be praying for them.”

+“Sir William Wright will rank as one of north Antrim’s most legendary figures.
+He built Wrightbus into a global brand and his dedication to unionism was also known throughout the globe, especially in his past role as a Ballymena councillor,” he said.

+“He will always be remembered as a stalwart for Northern Ireland.
+His very sound political, business and Christian guidance will be very sadly missed by the entire community.”

-TUV leader Jim Allister described the passing of Sir William as a “sad and seminal moment for the town and community of Ballymena and district”.
+TUV leader Jim Allister described the death of Sir William as a “sad and seminal moment for the town and community of Ballymena and district”.

 “A Freeman of the Borough, few have left such an indelible legacy in terms of lasting jobs and contribution to economic, engineering and manufacturing success in the area,” he said.